bdtoolbox-org/bdtoolbox-org.github.io/index.markdown

 </div>

 <br>
-The **Brain Dynamics Toolbox** is open-source matlab software for simulating bespoke dynamical systems.
+The **Brain Dynamics Toolbox** is open-source matlab software for simulating bespoke dynamical systems in neuroscience and beyond.
 Users define their system of equations as a custom matlab function.
 Interchangeable solvers and plotting tools can then be applied to that system with no additional programming effort.

 <img src="assets/home/MorrisLecarHopf.gif" width="80%" alt="The Brain Dynamics Toolbox in action">